 Improve options for families of all incomes.
 We believe it is possible to invest strategically in both high- and low-income communities so that fewer people must choose between affordable housing and other factors that contribute to a high quality of life, such as living wage jobs, well performing schools, safe streets and reasonable commutes.

 - Grow Chicago's middle class.
 Over the past five years, 96 percent of Chicago's anemic growth has been non-families, or singles.
 It's also true that the number of Chicagoans at the high and low ends of the income spectrum have grown while the number of middle-income earners has shrunk.
 We are examining policies that would foster a thriving middle class in the Chicago region, which is necessary to sustain successful public schools, infrastructure, retailers and the service and entrepreneurial economies.

-- Support integrated and successful public schools.
+- Support equitably integrated and successful public schools.
 There are a range of public schools in the Chicago region that are performing well.
 Some are racially and economically integrated; others are not.
+Still others have lost ground on integration over time.
 What can we learn from them all?

 - Maintain and expand Chicago's diverse economy.
 Places where low- and high-skilled workers live and work near one another fare better because they have the full range of human capital necessary for a diverse economy.
 As an economic imperative, we are exploring policies that support integrated communities.